-The IASS is committed to ensuring that your personal data are protected.
-We strictly observe the requirements of relevant privacy laws.
-Personal data is only collected insofar as it is necessary for the operation of this website.
-Under no circumstances will information collected through this website be sold or forwarded to third parties without authorisation.
+The IASS is committed to ensuring that your personal data are protected, and we strictly observe the requirements of relevant privacy laws.
+We only collect personal data insofar as it is necessary.
+Under no circumstances will data collected by the IASS be sold or forwarded to third parties without authorisation.

 Frau Eva Grübel-Hoffmann